What’s the BEST Keto Pizza Crust? We Tested 7 Low Carb Recipes

 - Be careful not to overbake as it can get dried out – makes it more like a flatbread.

-The results are in and the winner is… Fathead Pizza Crust!
+The results are in and the winner of the best keto pizza crust is… Fathead Pizza Crust!

 There’s no denying that pizza is one of the best foods on the planet, and giving it up completely can feel a little depriving!
 These are seven SOLID keto pizza crust choices that’ll keep you and your family happily eating pizza, while also helping to achieve your health goals!
 Criteria for a winning pizza crust are that it must taste good, be able to hold toppings so you can pick up a slice, and also be easy to make.

-With that said, we definitely have a favorite choice for keto pizza, and that’s the Fathead dough pizza crust.
+With that said, we definitely have a favorite choice for keto pizza crust, and that’s the Fathead dough pizza crust.

 It’s sort of magical in the sense that it has a bread-like texture thanks to the almond flour.
 It tastes the most similar to a full-carb thin crust pizza!